History

 The warship Brederode

-However, Brederode saw its first major action under the command of Maarten Harpertszoon Tromp, during the First Anglo-Dutch War (1652-1653).
-At the Battle of the Gabbard, Brederode was boarded by the English, and Tromp desperately detonated the ship's gunpowder barrels, blowing up the entire deck of the ship along withthe enemy.
+However, the Brederode saw its first major action under the command of Maarten Harpertszoon Tromp, during the First Anglo-Dutch War (1652-1653).
+At the Battle of the Gabbard, the Brederode was boarded by the English, and Tromp desperately detonated the ship's gunpowder supplies, blowing up the entire deck of the ship along with the enemy.
 After two months of repairs, the ship was ready to take part in the Battle of Scheveningen, during which its commander was killed in action.
-On April 8, 1653, command of the Brederode was returned to De With.
+On April 8th, 1653, command of the Brederode was returned to de With.

 Demise

-In 1658 the Dutch States-General dispatched a fleet of 35 vessels to aid the Danes in their defense against Sweden.
-During the Battle of the Sound, the Brederode and its larger successor Eendracht succeeded in incapacitating the Swedish flagship Victoria, but soon afterwards De With found his ship stranded by the strong current.
-Brederode was boarded by the Swedes, and the Dutch vice-admiral was mortally wounded.
+In 1658 the Dutch States General dispatched a fleet of 35 vessels to aid the Danes in their defense against Sweden.
+During the Battle of the Sound, the Brederode and its larger successor the Eendracht succeeded in incapacitating the Swedish flagship Victoria, but soon afterwards de With found his ship stranded by the strong current.
+The Brederode was boarded by the Swedes, and the Dutch vice admiral de With was mortally wounded.
 Having captured the ship and its crew, the Swedes attempted to save the vessel, but failed.
 The Brederode sank off the Danish village of Snekkersten after twelve years of active service, and its commander Witte de With died shortly afterwards.

-The precise circumstances under which the wreck of the Brederode was (re)located and identified at the beginning of the 20th century are unclear.
-Perhaps the location had always been known among the locals of Snekkersten, as in 1660 26 pieces of cannon were lifted from the shipwreck.
+The precise circumstances under which the wreck of the Brederode was located and identified at the beginning of the 20th century are unclear.
+Perhaps the location had always been known among the locals of Snekkersten, as in 1660 26 cannons were lifted from the shipwreck.
 The only certainty is that in 1909, a local fisherman P. Hansen was ordered by the Danish government to investigate several wrecks off the coast of Snekkersten.
-He was able to salvage three cannon and a collection of pottery and other finds from the shipwreck, indentifying it as the Brederode.
+He was able to salvage three cannons and a collection of pottery and other finds from the shipwreck, identifying it as the Brederode.
 The finds certainly match up with a mid-17th century Dutch warship, and as the Brederode is the only Dutch ship known to have sunk in this part of the Sound, the identification still stands.
-Two bronze cannon were sold at a local market, never to be seen again, but an iron cannon was given to the Netherlands along with several smaller objects from the shipwreck.
+Two bronze cannons were sold at a local market, never to be seen again, but an iron cannon was given to the Netherlands along with several smaller objects from the shipwreck.

 Salvage plans

-The shipwreck was forgotten about for several decades, until in 1954 Dutch ex-naval officer Dick Luiting's interest turned to the Brederode.
+The shipwreck went into oblivion for several decades, until the interest of Dutch ex-naval officer Dick Luiting's interest turned to the Brederode in 1954.
 The news that he had contacted a Snekkersten military diver named Jan Uhre to discuss bringing Witte de With's ship to the surface prompted a real hype in Dutch magazines.
-However, Luiting's plan turned out not to be thought through very well, and after talks between the Dutch and Danish authorities, they were overtaken.
+However, Luiting's plan turned out not to be thought through very well, and after talks between the Dutch and Danish authorities, they were put aside.
 The Danish government now officially granted the Netherlands permission to salvage the wreck, and the Maritime Museum in Rotterdam was appointed as the beneficiary.

 Diver Jan Uhre was then hired by the Maritime Museum to carry out an exploratory investigation into the possibilities for salvage.
 The work was to be overseen by pioneering Dutch ship archaeologist Gerrit van der Heide (1915-2006), whose short preliminary report of the 1955 campaign is currently the only source of information available on the wreck of the Brederode.